 - Documentation is an integral part of the Reggio Emilia approach.
 In a Reggio-inspired setting, there is a great emphasis on making learning and progress visible.
 Teachers will consistently use a variety of documentation methods, such as cameras, journals, tape recorders, drawings, sculptures to make this happen.
 For example, you may find quotes from children or photos of their projects displayed about the classroom.
 These visual representations are documentations of the students’ thoughts, ideas, and experiences, and serve as a narrative of what they learn at school.

 Whether you are planning on working in a Reggio-inspired school, or are simply interested in the concept, you can reap many benefits from postsecondary Reggio Emilia training.
 On one hand, this training will teach you how to connect with young children, innovate engaging classroom experiences for them, and transform the traditional curriculum with fresh ideas.
 All the while, you will begin to understand just how a hands-on approach can help young students thrive.
-If you choose to study early childhood education at Goodwin College, you will have the opportunity to experience a hands-on Reggio Emilia classroom yourself, from an adult perspective.
+If you choose to study early childhood education at Goodwin University, you will have the opportunity to experience a hands-on Reggio Emilia classroom yourself, from an adult perspective.